Hasanagha Turabov: Life

 Turabov was born on 24 March 1938 in Baku and studied at secondary school No. 31.
 After graduating from high school (Azerbaijan Art Institute), he entered the Academy of Acting.
 Since that time he worked as an actor at the Azerbaijan Drama Theater till the end of his life.
 From 1987 to 2001 he worked as director and artistic director of the theater.
 Hasanagha died in 2003.
 He was buried in the "Gurd Gate" cemetery.

-Carrier
+Career

 Hasanagha preferred the lyric-psychological style in the scene.
 Among his roles are Vahid ("The Village Girl"), Azer ("Good Man"), Hamlet ("Hamlet"), Lionel ("The Forest Girl") and Alexander ("Dead") Khayyam ("Khayyam").

 The image of Garay in the movie "I want Seven Sons" is one of his most memorable roles.
 Turabov played the role of "The Last Cross", "The Crocodile Trail", "Heart ...
 Heart ...", "Joy of Joy", "Anniversary of Dante", "Gem Window", " He was the director of the film "Bloody Land".
 His last films were Rustam Ibrahimbeyov and Ramiz Hasanoglu's "Family" and Eldar Guliyev's "What a wonderful world!".
 Hasanagha Turabov was also a professor at the Azerbaijan State University of Culture and Arts.